Sosten Gwengwe

-Sosten Gwengwe (born 20 May 1977) is a Malawian politician currently serving as Minister of Finance and Economic Affairs of the Republic of Malawi since January 30, 2022.
+Sosten Gwengwe (born 20 May 1977) is a Malawian politician who served as the Minister of Finance and Economic Affairs of the Republic of Malawi from January 30, 2022 until his replacement in October 2023.
 He previously served as Minister of Trade from June 2020 until his appointment as Finance and Economic Affairs Minister.

-He was elected to Parliament in 2009 as a member of the Malawi Congress Party, but announced on August 31, 2011 that he was switching to the Democratic Progressive Party because the MCP "had nothing to offer to the country" and the DPP under President Bingu wa Mutharika had a "clear vision of developing the country".
+Gwengwe was first elected to Parliament in 2009 as a member of the Malawi Congress Party, but announced on August 31, 2011 that he was switching to the Democratic Progressive Party because the MCP "had nothing to offer to the country" and the DPP under President Bingu wa Mutharika had a "clear vision of developing the country".
 Following the death of President Mutharika, he joined the People's Party.

-Education Background
+Early life and education

 Gwengwe is a Chartered Management Accountant (CIMA) and has worked in both public and private sector.
 He holds a Bachelor of Accountancy degree which he obtained from the University of Malawi (The Polytechnic).
 He is also a holder of Master of Business Administration (Finance) from Oxford Brookes University of the United Kingdom.

 Gwengwe has teaching experience after teaching various Business Management courses at London Vocational, Management and Training Business School (an Emile Wolf College) in London.
 In Malawi, he established Dzuka Girls Secondary School, Dzuka Girls Primary School, Dzuka Private Academy, Alice Gwengwe Foundation, Sosten Gwengwe Foundation and Gwengwe Private Academy.

-Political Career
+Political career

 Gwengwe is a member of Parliament for Lilongwe Msonzi North.
 His political career started in 2009 when he was first elected as Member of Parliament for Dedza Central Constituency.

+In 2014, President Joyce Banda picked Gwengwe to be her running mate.
+Banda lost the elections and Gwengwe failed to become the Vice President of the country.

+In 2020 Grengwe resigned as chair of the Budget and Finance Committee as that committee should always by led by a person whose party is not in government.
+His role was taken by Gladys Ganda who is a Democratic Progressive Party member.

 Gwengwe has served in the cabinet in various capacities and ministries including Ministry of Transport and Ministry of Industry and Trade.
-He is currently serving as Minister of Finance after being promoted in a February Cabinet Reshuffle by President Lazarus Chakwera.
+In 2022 he was serving as Minister of Finance after being promoted in a February Cabinet Reshuffle by President Lazarus Chakwera.

-In 2014, President Joyce Banda picked Gwengwe to be her running mate.
-Unfortunately Banda lost the elections and Gwengwe failed to become the Vice President of the country.